marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/bessely0.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BESSEL_Y0, BESY0, DBESY0, Bessel function, second kind

 .. _bessel_y0:

-.. index:: BESSEL_Y0

-.. index:: BESY0

-.. index:: DBESY0

-.. index:: Bessel function, second kind

 BESSEL_Y0 --- Bessel function of the second kind of order 0
 ***********************************************************